mantidproject/mantid/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Yes
 - [ ] No
 <!--
-Either edit the file in docs/source/release/... and it will be in your pull request or state -->
+If yes, edit the file docs/source/release/... or state release notes.
+-->

 ---